ubclaunchpad/rocket2/docs/ProjectCommands.md

 Delete the project from database.
 An error occurs if the project is currently assigned.
 If `-f` flag is given, can be deleted even if a team is assigned.
+Fails if the caller is not the team lead project's assigned team or if the caller is not an admin.